hapax/hapax.github.io/assets/visual-qft.md

 First of all, when $s = 0$, all the points lie at $1$.
 This is, in a sense, a sort of degenerate regular polygon where, between each node, we execute a full revolution around the origin.
-In fact, there is a less extreme degeneracy where regular polygons overlap themselves.
-We give the example of $d = 8, s = 4$ below, where a "regular octagon" has degenerated into two squares sitting on top of each other:

 <figure>
     <div style="text-align:center"><img src